ilario/disk-data-scrambler/README.md

 ## Is this tool for you?

+***Most likely not.***

-If you want to destroy the data on a hard drive, think about the following:
+If you want to destroy all the data on a hard drive, think about the following:

 * if you don't need the drive anymore, consider a mechanical destruction (e.g. open the case and hammer the disks)
 * use a secure secure disk wiping utility (e.g. dd writing the whole disk with random data), that will make the data recovery quite impossible, check [this page for suggestions](https://wiki.archlinux.org/title/Securely_wipe_disk)